Showing posts with label ribs. Show all posts

 After touring the museum, we stopped to take pictures of the tour bus outside.

-We stopped at the gift shop to purchase a couple of postcards and we left.
+We stopped at the gift shop to purchase a couple of postcards, and we left.

-Loretta Lynn's Ranch Postcards I purchase
+Loretta Lynn's Ranch Postcards I purchased

 It was very hot and humid so we had enough of walking outside.